Available Soon: Request your printed copies of the Idaho Freedom Index mailed to you!

 Illegal reentry into Idaho by someone who had previously been deported would be a misdemeanor.
 It would be a felony under some circumstances, including if the initial removal was "subsequent to a conviction for commission of two (2) or more misdemeanors involving drugs, crimes against a person, or both."

-These new chapters are intended to allow Idaho greater latitude to enforce immigration restrictions and expel criminal aliens, which the federal government has long failed to do.
-Unfortunately, by treating these crimes as secondary offenses, the state would hobble its enforcement in much the same way the federal government has done, effectively disallowing any wide-scale efforts to find and expel illegal aliens.
+This bill is intended to allow Idaho greater latitude to enforce immigration restrictions, which the federal government has long failed to do.
+Unfortunately, by treating these crimes as secondary offenses and focusing on "dangerous" illegal aliens, the state would hobble its enforcement efforts in much the same way the federal government has done, effectively disallowing any wide-scale efforts to find and expel illegal aliens.

 (+1)